Children Entering the United States Unaccompanied: Section 2

 Safe and Timely Release from ORR Care

-The Office of Refugee Resettlement (ORR) has policies and procedures in place to ensure the care and safety of children who are apprehended in the United States without a parent or legal guardian available to provide care and custody and without immigration status.
-These policies require the timely release of children and youth to qualified parents, guardians, relatives or other adults, referred to as “sponsors.”
-Safe and timely release must occur within a setting that promotes public safety and ensures that sponsors are able to provide for the physical and mental well-being of children.
+The Office of Refugee Resettlement (ORR) has policies and procedures in place to ensure unaccompanied alien children in ORR care are released in a safe, efficient, and timely manner.
+ORR’s policies require the release of unaccompanied alien children to parents, guardians, relatives, or individuals designed by the child’s parents, referred to as “sponsors.”
+Safe and timely release (also known as “family reunification”) must promote public safety and ensure that sponsors are able to provide for the physical and mental well-being of children.

-ORR evaluates potential sponsors’ ability to provide for the child’s physical and mental well-being, as the law requires ORR to protect children from smugglers, traffickers, or others who might seek to victimize or otherwise engage the child in criminal, harmful or exploitative activity.
-The process for the safe and timely release of an unaccompanied child from ORR custody involves many steps, including: the identification of sponsors; the submission by a sponsor of the application for release and supporting documentation; the evaluation of the suitability of the sponsor, including verification of the sponsor’s identity and relationship to the child, background checks, and in some cases home studies; and planning for post-release.
+ORR evaluates potential sponsors’ ability to provide for the child’s physical and mental well-being, as required by law.
+ORR also protects children from smugglers, traffickers, or others who might seek to victimize or otherwise engage the child in criminal, harmful or exploitative activity.
+The process for the safe and timely release of an unaccompanied alien child from ORR custody involves several steps, including: the identification of sponsors; sponsor application; interviews; the assessment (evaluation) of sponsor suitability, including verification of the sponsor’s identity and relationship to the child (if any), background checks, and in some cases home studies; and post-release planning.

-ORR begins the process of finding family members and others who may be qualified to care for an unaccompanied child as soon as the child enters ORR’s care.
-Parents, other relatives, or close family friends can apply to have the child released to their care.
+ORR begins the process of finding family members and others who may be qualified to care for an unaccompanied alien child as soon as the child enters ORR’s care.
+Parents, relatives, or close family friends may apply to have the child released to their care.

 - Category 1: Parent or legal guardian (This includes qualifying step-parents that have legal or joint custody of the child or teen)

-- Category 2: An immediate relative--a brother, sister, aunt, uncle, grandparent or first cousin.
-(This includes biological relatives, relatives through legal marriage, and half-siblings)
+- Category 2B: An immediate relative-- including aunt, uncle, or first cousin who was not previously the UAC’s primary caregiver.
+(This includes biological relatives, relatives through legal marriage).

 - Category 3: Other sponsor, such as distant relatives and unrelated adult individuals